americocunhajr/McCloud/README.md

-## McCloud: Monte Carlo Cloud Service Framework
+## Monte Carlo Cloud Service Framework
 **McCloud: Monte Carlo Cloud Service Framework** is a powerful framework providing a generic implementation of the Monte Carlo method on Microsoft Windows Azure.
 It is designed to solve a wide range of scientific and engineering problems efficiently in the cloud.

 ### Table of Contents